Anna Lee: United States

-After her move to Hollywood, she became associated with John Ford, appearing in several of his films, including How Green Was My Valley, Two Rode Together and Fort Apache.
+After her move to Hollywood, she became associated with John Ford, appearing in several of his films, including How Green Was My Valley (1941), Fort Apache (1948), and Two Rode Together (1961).
 She co-starred with John Wayne and John Carroll in Flying Tigers (1942).

-She worked for producer Val Lewton in the horror/thriller Bedlam (1946) and had a lead role opposite Brian Donlevy and Walter Brennan in Fritz Lang's Hangmen Also Die!
+She had a lead role opposite Brian Donlevy and Walter Brennan in Fritz Lang's Hangmen Also Die!
 (1943), a wartime thriller relating to the assassination of Reinhard Heydrich.
+She worked for producer Val Lewton in the horror/thriller Bedlam (1946).

 Lee made frequent appearances on television anthology series in the 1940s and 1950s, including Robert Montgomery Presents, The Ford Theatre Hour, Kraft Television Theatre, Armstrong Circle Theatre and Wagon Train.
 She made a guest appearance on Perry Mason as Crystal Durham in "The Case of the Unsuitable Uncle" (1962).
 She guest starred on Alfred Hitchcock Presents in the 1963 episode “Last Seen Wearing Blue Jeans” (S1E28).

-In 1958, she returned to Britain to appear in John Ford's Gideon's Day, in which she played the detective's wife.
+In 1958, she returned to Britain to appear in John Ford's Gideon's Day (US Title: Gideon of Scotland Yard), in which she played the detective's wife.
 She had a small role as Sister Margaretta in The Sound of Music, one of the two nuns who thwarted the Nazis by removing car engine parts, allowing the Von Trapps to escape.
 Lee appeared in What Ever Happened to Baby Jane?
-(1962) in a small role as Mrs. Bates, a neighbour of the sisters played by Joan Crawford and Bette Davis.
+(1962) in a main supporting role as Mrs. Bates, a neighbour of the sisters played by Joan Crawford and Bette Davis.
 In 1994, Lee took the leading role in the feature film What Can I Do?, directed by Wheeler Winston Dixon.

 In later years, she became known as matriarch Lila Quartermaine on General Hospital and Port Charles.
-Lila was a contract role until 2003, when Lee was taken off contract and dropped to recurring status by Jill Farren-Phelps, a move widely protested in the soap world.
+Lila was a contract role until 2003, when Lee was taken off contract and dropped to recurring status by Jill Farren Phelps, a move widely protested in the soap world.
 According to fellow General Hospital actress Leslie Charleson, Lee had been promised a job for life by former General Hospital executive producer Wendy Riche.
 When interviewed in 2007, Charleson said, "The woman was in her 90s.
 And then when the new powers-that-be took over they fired her, and it broke her heart.
 It was not necessary."